Modernly designed attic bathroom in Cromford

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
 Take a measuring tape and run it from the flooring to the ceiling at the highest part of the space.
 If it’s 2.2 metres or more, your loft should be tall enough to transform.
 Victorian homes tend to be lower than those constructed from the 1930s onwards, so may not have sufficient headroom height.

 Depending upon when it was constructed, your home will either have roofing trusses or rafters.
-By putting your head up into your loft hatch, you will be able to know quickly what type of roofing you have.
+By putting your head up into your loft hatch, you will have the ability to know quickly what type of roofing you have.

 What kind of attic conversions are there?

-Roof light attic conversions are without a doubt the most inexpensive and least disruptive choice, as you won’t have to make any modifications to the shape or pitch of the roofing.
+Roof light attic conversions are by far the most inexpensive and least disruptive choice, as you won’t have to make any modifications to the shape or pitch of the roofing.
 Rather, it’s merely a case of including skylight windows, putting down an appropriate flooring, and including a staircase to make the space habitable.
 Nevertheless, you’ll need to have enough roofing area already without having an extension for this type of conversion.

 A dormer attic conversion is an extension that protrudes from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
 They appropriate for basically any home with a sloping roofing.